merv1n34k/CalenBOT/README.md

 2. To run this telegram bot, so you will need:

     * [Python](https://www.python.org/) >=3.8
-    * [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) >= 20.0.0 (You can use only 20+ versions!) -asynchronous interface for the Telegram Bot API, written in Python
+    * [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) >= 20.0.0 (You can use only 20+ versions!) - asynchronous interface for the Telegram Bot API, written in Python
         * [JobQueue](https://docs.python-telegram-bot.org/en/v20.5/telegram.ext.jobqueue.html) - python-telegram-bot dependency for running scheduled commands

 ## Config